gyorilab/emmaa/doc/tutorial/index.rst

     <source src="../_static/images/emmaa_tutorial_papers.webm" type="video/webm">
     Your browser does not support the video tag.
     </video>
+    <p>&nbsp;</p>

 9. Query the model to find source-target paths
 ----------------------------------------------

+**Background**: EMMAA allows interactive querying of models on the Queries page.

+**Action**: At the top of the website toward the left, click on the "Queries" link to go to the Queries page.
+From the four tabs on top, select the "Source-target paths" and read the description to learn about how this query type works.
+Then under Model selection, select "Covid-19", and under Query selection, select Inhibition as the statement type, enter "sitagliptin" as source and "SARS-CoV-2" as target.
+Then click "Submit" to run the query and wait until it resolves (note that this can take minutes).

+**Action (optional)**: If you have registered and are logged in, you may also select the "Subscribe to query" checkbox.
+If this is selected, you will get an email from EMMAA, any time a model update resulted in a meaningful change in the results of this query, e.g., a newly discovered path between sitagliptin and SARS-CoV-2 in our example.

+**Action** Once the query resolves, check the Query Results tab and see that the COVID-19 EMMAA model found paths between the source and target both with the signed graph and unsigned graph approaches.
+Click on the green checkmark under Signed Graph to see the paths.

+**Science**: The paths that the COVID-19 model found for explaining how sitagliptin can inhibit SARS-CoV-2 are revealing, namely, they highlight inflammation, ACE, and DPP4 as important intermediates.
+Drilling down further into DPP4's reported effect on SARS-CoV-2, we learn that DPP4 inhibition may antagonize SARS-CoV-2 due to a multitude of possible mechanisms.

 .. raw:: html